-The safety of linezolid formulations was evaluated in 215 pediatric patients ranging in age from birth through 11 years, and in 248 pediatric patients aged 5 through 17 years (146 of these 248 were age 5 through 11 and 102 were age 12 to 17).
+every 6 hours; oxacillin 2 gintravenously every 6 hours; vancomycin 1 gintravenously every 12 hours. $Of the patients treated for uSSSIs, 3.5\% of line zolid \cdot treated and 2.4\% of comparator \cdot treated patients discontinued treatment due to drug-related adverse$ events.
+For all other indications, discontinuations due to drug-related adverse events occurred in 2.1% of linezolid-treated and 1.7% of comparator-treated through 17 years (146 of these 248 were age 5 through 11 and 102 were age 12 to 17).
 These patients were enrolled in two Phase 3 comparator-controlled clinical trials and were treated for up to 28 days.
-In the study of hospitalized pediatric patients (birth through 11 years) with Gram-positive infections, who were randomized 2 to 1 (linezolid: vancomycin), mortality was 6% (13/215) in the linezolid arm and 3% (3/101) in the vancomycin arm.
+In the study of hospitalized pediatric patients (birth through 11 years) with Gram-positive infections, who were randomized 2 to 1 (linezolid: vancomycin), mortality was 6.0% (13/215) in the linezolid arm and 3 % (3/101) in the vancomycin arm.
 However, given the severe underlying illness in the patient population, no causality could be established.

-Of the pediatric patients treated for uSSSIs, 19.2% of linezolid-treated and 14.1% of comparator-treated patients experienced at east one drug-related adverse event.
-For all other indications, 18.8% of linezolid-treated and 34.3% of comparator-treated patients experienced at least one drug-related adverse event.
+Of the pediatric patients treated for uSSSIs, 19.2% of linezolid-treated and 14.1% of comparator-treated patients experienced at least one drug-related adverse event.
+For all other indications, 18.8% of linezolid-treated and 34.3% of comparator-treated patients experienced at least one drug-related adverse